aravindmyd/object-counter/README.md

 The goal of this repo is demonstrate how to apply Hexagonal Architecture in a ML based system.

-This application consists in a Flask API that receives an image and a threshold and returns the number of objects detected in the image.
+This application consists in a Fast API that receives an image and a threshold and returns the number of objects detected in the image.

 The application is composed by 3 layers: